Bampton Water & Electricity Supplies

 The taps were a great help to those people living on high ground whose wells dried up in dry weather, who could now come to the public taps armed with buckets and pans.
 Others were provided in Mary Lane, outside The Swan Hotel, in Frog Street, beside the Town Mill, and by the Toll House.
 Steps led down into the Shuttern Brook in Frog Street and Brook Street whence water could be drawn for cleaning and laundry, but not drinking.
 Before the Shuttern was enclosed, the water ran over a number of small weirs to allow householders to draw water, some of whom used small handpumps to take it direct into their homes.
 Most houses and businesses on level ground in the town had their own wells; the buildings are standing on gravel and shingle which has a high water content.
 The brook was re-covered in the early 1930’s, and the old handpumps and weirs were removed.

-A mains water supply was installed in 1924 by Bampton Urban District Council, employing Scott's to provide a new reservoir just off High Street near the site of St. Luke’s chapel.
+A mains water supply was installed in 1924 by Bampton Urban District Council (planning map above 1923), employing Scott's to provide a new reservoir just off High Street near the site of St. Luke’s chapel.
 They installed a pump (the old pumping house still stands at Millennium Green) at the old reservoir to supply the new, larger one, and today the majority of houses are fed from this reservoir, which nowadays is fed from a pumping station at Bolham, near Tiverton.

 With the reservoir, a number of extra taps and ‘dipping places’ were provided for those who did not wish to be connected to the new mains supply!
 Tiverton Rural District Council became the Water Authority until the North Devon Water Board was formed in 1954.
 In April 1974 the South West Water Authority was formed.